MoritzLost/TextformatterPageTitleLinks/README.md

 - Allows you to configure the minimum title length for linked pages.
 - Doesn't overwrite existing links, and detects most edge cases (titles inside other tag's attributes, titles inside existing links et c.).
 - Supports multi-language sites.
 Titles will only be linked if a title in the current language is set.
 - Can add configurable attributes to all automatically created links.
-    - Includes the ability to use page fields as replacement patterns for attributes.
+This includes the ability to use page fields as replacement patterns for attributes.
 For example, you can create CSS classes that include the name of the template of the linked page.
+- Extensive options and hooks to change the generated markup completely.
+Need `<mark>` elements with a `title` attribute based on a page field instead of a link?
+No problem.
+See the example project below.
 - Prefer oldest or newest page in the case of duplicate titles.
 - Queries the database directly for improved performance.
 - Has options to switch between case sensitive and case insensitive modes, and force case sensitive behaviour even for case insensitive database collations.
-- Allows you to overwrite the module configuration via the API to call the module with different settings for different requirements on the same page.
+- Allows you to overwrite the module configuration via the API to call the module with different settings for different requirements on the same site.

 ### Caveats